Bet responsibly? A struggle for some as sportsbook ads widen | WTOP

-The tagline makes the solution sound so simple: "Gamble responsibly."
-It's anything but for those who struggle with compulsive gambling.
+ATLANTIC CITY, N.J.
+(AP) — The tagline makes the solution sound so simple: “Gamble responsibly.”
+It’s anything but for those who struggle with compulsive gambling.
+Instead, the footnote caps a powerful new temptation as ads…

 ATLANTIC CITY, N.J.
 (AP) — The tagline makes the solution sound so simple: “Gamble responsibly.”